redhat-microservices/quick_swarm_camel-test/README.md

     oc logs <name of pod>

 You can also use the OpenShift web console to manage the running pods, and view logs and much more.

+As we have mounted a Kubernetes Volume between the host and the linux container, you can also consult the content of the WildFly Swarm log file `/var/log/swarm.log` if you ssh to the virtual machine.
+If you use minishift, simply run this command `minishift ssh` to access it.

 ## Access services using a web browser